Tubers, Corms, Rhizomes, and Bulbs... What's the Difference?

-Throughout the years, the term "bulb" has come to describe any type of root form that is planted in the ground to produce a plant.
-However, only a few of these plants are truly "bulbs."
-There are four different types: rhizomes, corms, tubers and bulbs.
-We'll get the bottom of this misunderstanding and explain exactly what the true difference is between these four terms.
+Over time, the term "bulb" in gardening terminology has come to describe any type of root form that is planted in the ground to produce a plant.
+However, only a few of these plants can truly be defined as bulbs.
+There are four different types of reproductive structures, including Tubers, Corms, Rhizomes, and Bulbs.
+We'll explain exactly what the true difference is between these four terms!

-Corms are characterized by a dry, flaky outer layer that protects its inner structure.
+Corms are actually enlarged underground stems that store nutrients, surrounded by papery outer layers.
 After stems sprout from the corm, buds form on top of the stem.
-At the end of the growing season, a new corm typically grows on the base of the spent one.
+Corms at their center are solid tissue, whereas Bulbs are immature layers of leaves.
+At the end of the growing season, a new corm typically grows on the base of the spent one, and plants regrow from new corms each season.
 Examples of corms are Gladiolus and Crocus.

-Rhizomes grow horizontally and form roots from its bottom while shooting out leaves on the top.
+Rhizomes are stem-like structures that grow horizontally across the ground, forming roots from the bottom while sending shoots upward.
 Buds form at different parts along the structure, not necessarily at the top.
-Examples of rhizomes are Canna Lilies and Calla Lilies.
+Rhizomes store nutrients for newly growing plants.
+Examples of rhizomes are Bearded Iris, Canna Lilies, and Calla Lilies.

-Whether it be a tuber, corm, rhizome or bulb, all of these plant structures are sure to produce an easy, spectacular show in the spring and summer months.
+Whether your plants are growing from a Tuber, Corm, Rhizome, or Bulb, all of these plant structures are sure to produce a spectacular show in the spring and summer months.
 Happy Gardening!